Home / Physics / Radiance

 Radiance

-Radiance is a fundamental concept in optics that plays a crucial role in understanding and analyzing the behavior of electromagnetic radiation.
-It refers to the amount of radiant energy emitted, transmitted, or reflected by a surface or object per second, per unit solid angle, and per unit projected area.
-In simpler terms, radiance describes how much light is emitted or reflected from an object in a specific direction.
+Radiance refers to the amount of radiant energy emitted, transmitted, or reflected by a surface or object per second, per unit solid angle, and per unit projected area.
+It measures how much light travels in a specific direction from a surface.
+It is like describing the brightness of light not just from one spot but considering both the size of the area it is coming from and its direction.

 Radiance